-Ithaca is home to both the 5th-best Ivy League school, Cornell University, and the more liberal arts-oriented Ithaca College.
-It somehow seems appropriate to put two schools of higher learning—those bastions of radical, anti-establishment, and progressive thought—on the southern tip of Cayuga Lake, the literal middle finger of the Finger Lakes Region.
+Ithaca New York is home to both the 5th-best Ivy League university, and a more liberal arts-oriented college for slackers.
+So it somehow seems appropriate to put schools of higher learning—bastions of radical, anti-establishment, and progressive thought—on the southern tip of Cayuga Lake, the literal middle finger of New York’s Finger Lakes Region.

-Despite having to share the small town with neighboring Ithaca College, Cornell and Ithaca don’t have much of a school rivalry.
+Despite having to share the small town, Cornell University and Ithaca College don’t have much of a school rivalry.
 They coexist peacefully, both reserving their haughty contempt and savage vitriol for the dirt-bags at SUNY Cortland instead.
 No doubt that’s due to Cortland’s reputation for graduating gym teachers, the natural enemy of all smart and/or creative kids.

 Taughannock Falls makes Niagara Falls look like a leaky faucet.